marcovanest/strappy/README.md

 I wrote this shell script because I got tired of copy pasting Vagrantfile configurations, making provisioning directory’s etc… I’m currently working on multiple projects and I noticed that it took me some time (not much but enough ;) ) to set-up a Vagrant development workflow.

+Another big reason for writing this script is that all my bootstrap projects are under version control.
+If I clone them I have to manually remove the .git file because I don't want the bootstrap files under version control inside a working project.
+Next I've to cd into my shared folder and run git init.
+Last but not least is creating a .gitignore file for the specific files inside my project.
+I found these steps very boring and found the need to automate this.
+So Strappy was born...

 ## So how does it work?

 Strappy is a simple shell script that runs from the command line.
 What it basically does is scanning a pre-determined bootstrap directory for vagrant projects.
 If Strappy finds any projects inside the given strappy project directory it will ask the user to make a choice which bootstrap project s/he wants to bootstrap.
 During the bootstrapping Strappy will ask the user for some simple questions in order to determine what the user actually wants.